jacobrosenthal/rust-training-aimldevfest-2019/src/convolve.md

 </p>
 </details>

 Ok now we have a working convolve function with an identity kernel, but we need our Sobel edge detection kernel instead now.
-The [Sobel Wikpedia](https://en.wikipedia.org/wiki/Sobel_operator) page shows we actually need two kernels, one each estimating the gradient ofs Gx and Gy.
+The [Sobel Wikpedia](https://en.wikipedia.org/wiki/Sobel_operator) page shows we actually need two kernels, estimating the gradient of each Gx and Gy.
 In an image, the gradient describes how fast the color of the image is changing in a direction, X and Y in this case.
 Typically, edges change very quickly, so if we output the gradient of the image, we expect the edges to have high values.

 Gx: